allenZhang0/CS225-FINAL-PROJECT-FA22/README.md

 ## Data

 We used the [Reddit Hyperlink Network](https://snap.stanford.edu/data/soc-RedditHyperlinks.html) data set.
+The data set that we used is a trimmed version of the [original](https://snap.stanford.edu/data/soc-redditHyperlinks-body.tsv) due to the fact that Github does not allow files bigger that 100 MB.

 ## Repo Stucture